aaronshaver/google-privacy-enhancer/README.md

 ------------

 1. Install Python 3.x on your machine: https://www.python.org/downloads/
-2. Install Selenium for Python: `pip install selenium` (note that Python 3.4+ should include pip)
+2. Install Selenium for Python: `pip install selenium`
+  3. Python 3.4+ comes with pip
+  4. If Python isn't in your PATH, you might need to do something like `C:\Python34>Scripts\pip.exe install selenium`
-3. Install Firefox on your machine: http://www.mozilla.org/en-US/firefox/new/ (note that you can easily use other browsers such as Chrome; it's a one-line code change to use a different driver for Selenium)
+3. Install Firefox on your machine: http://www.mozilla.org/en-US/firefox/new/
+  4. You can easily use other browsers such as Chrome.
+It's a one-line code change to use a different driver for Selenium; search for examples on the Web.
 4. Run the script from your commanndline: `script.py`
 5. Let the script run for as long as you'd like.
-You could even have the script run at particular times of day (e.g. in the middle of your night) on a schedule if you don't want it interrupting you.
+You could even have the script run at particular times of day (e.g. in the middle of your night) on a schedule if you don't want it interrupting you, or if you want to make the search windows look realistic as opposed to big blocks of searching at once.